hoc-ht/electron-create-react-app/README.md

 ## Development server

-Run `npm start` for a dev server.
+Run `yarn start` for a dev server.
 The app will automatically reload if you change any of the source files.

 ## Build

-Run `npm run build` to build the project.
+Run `yarn run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.